SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-old-testament-repentance.markdown

 >
 > In the New Testament, the Greek term metamelomai represents the emotional component of repentance as denoted by nakham.
 It describes "regret" (2 Cor.
 7:8; cf. 7:10-11) and "remorse" (Matt.
 21:32; 27:3 NASB) for evil conduct.
 Similarly, the Greek term epistrephō and its cognates signify the same general concept of "turning" as the Hebrew shub.
 When speaking of repentance, it describes how one changes his life's direction-turning from sin and idolatry to worshiping and serving the true God (Acts 14:15; 1 Thess.
 1:9).
 Such turning to the Lord is used synonymously with forsaking a hardened heart of unbelief and coming to God in faith for salvation (Matt.
 13:15; Luke 1:16-17; Acts 3:19; 9:35; 11:21; 26:18, 20; 2 Cor.
 3:16).
 >
-> &mdash; Biblical Doctrine, *The Application of Redmption*. p.
+> &mdash; Biblical Doctrine, *The Application of Redemption*. p.
 591.

 <br>